Fashion: Not a Very Modern Concept

 image15

-Although the traditional, local clothing of Gilacks can mainly be categorized into three sections of Qasem-Abadi in the east, Taleshi in the west and Rosoukhi in the center, it is the Qasem-Abadi traditional clothing which is recognized as one of the oldest and most authentic clothing styles in Iran and in the east in general.
+The traditional clothing of the Gilacks can mainly be categorized into three styles: Qasem-Abadi in the east, Taleshi in the west, and Rosoukhi in the center.
+Among these, the Qasem-Abadi traditional clothing is recognized as one of the oldest and most authentic styles in Iran and the East in general.

 image13

-The most significant aspect of the Qasem-Abadi women’s clothes is its colorful layers, the colorful stripes on their skirts, and the coin decorations.
-The scarves too have special imprints, usually of flowers and other decorations.
-Men wear simpler dresses.
-They will wear a loose pair of trousers which are fastened around their waist with a shawl, a vest, and a woolen hat.
-Where the trousers, the vest and the hat are usually black, the color of the shirt depends on the personal taste of the man who is wearing it.
+The most distinctive feature of Qasem-Abadi women’s clothing is its colorful layers, the vibrant stripes on their skirts, and the coin decorations.
+Their scarves typically feature floral imprints and other intricate designs.
+In contrast, Gilack men wear simpler attire: loose trousers fastened around the waist with a shawl, a vest, and a woolen hat.
+While the trousers, vest, and hat are usually black, the shirt’s color varies according to the man’s personal taste.

 18413322445479112374a

-Among the many tribes and nomads that live in Iran, the Bakhtiari Lors are the largest group.
-Living and migrating yearly between 5 different states in the southwest of Iran, they face different climates.
-Also, as they depend on what they produce as a tribe, their clothing style has a shape and color like no other.
+Among the many tribes and nomads of Iran, the Bakhtiari Lors are the largest group.
+Living and migrating yearly between five different provinces in southwest Iran, they encounter various climates.
+Their dependence on self-produced goods has given their clothing a unique shape and color.

-If you are interested in the simple lifestyle of nomads far from the cities and city life you can check out our Nomad Tours and pick one of the various tours to experience the authentic and unique life in the heart of nature and mountains.
+For those interested in the simple, nomadic lifestyle far from urban centers, our Nomad Tours provide a range of options to experience authentic and unique life in the heart of nature and mountains.

 Drinking tea with Qashqai nomad Iran 2 2